22940dev/port-jarvis/content/notes/how-to-shrink-linux-virtual-disk-vmware/index.md

 date: 2018-12-04 19:10:04+00:00
 description: "VMware is bad at shrinking Linux VMs when space is freed up.
 How to optimize and shrink virtual disks."
 tags:
   - How To
   - Linux
   - Tutorial
   - Virtual Machines
   - VMware
+aliases:
+  - /2018/12/04/how-to-shrink-linux-virtual-disk-vmware/
 draft: false
 ---